tyler-ruff/oceancarservice-com/content/about.md

       * [Call or Text Us](tel:16092149678).

       We strive to provide prompt service without delay.
-When you lock in your pickup time in advance, you can rest easy knowing OCS has your trip covered.
+When you book your trip in advance, you can rest easy knowing OCS has your trip covered.
 You're in good hands with Ocean Car Service.